Bhuvash/The-Sparks-Foundation-Intern/README.md

 # The-Sparks-Foundation-Intern
-Graduate Rotational Internship Program by The Sparks Foundation
+Graduate Rotational Internship Program (GRIP) by The Sparks Foundation

 ---
 This Repo contains tasks for Data Science & Business Analytics domains assigned by The Sparks Foundation.